Laurentian Codex: Contents

-The Laurentian Codex compiled several codices of the Vladimir chronicles.
+173 leaves of the codex have been preserved, while 12 leaves are lost.
+Between folios 9 and 10, six leaves are missing about the events of 6406–6429 (898–921); after folio 169, five leaves are missing about the events of 6771–6791 (1263–1283); after folio 170, one leaf is missing about the events of 6796–6802 (1288–1293).
+The number of lost leaves is estimated based on parallel texts from nearby chronicles; there is also a hypothesis that the last lacuna is associated not with the loss of a leaf, but with an omission in the protograph.

 It is the second edition of Nestor's chronicle, which had been already revised in 1116 by Sylvester, Hegumen of the St. Michael Monastery in the village of Vydubychi, under the reign of Prince Vladimir Monomakh, and it is the oldest version known today.
 The codex is a unique source for the autobiographical chronicle called Instruction of Vladimir Monomakh.

 The first part until folio 40 verso was written by an unknown scribe commissioned by Andrew Bogolyubsky.
 In 1177 it was completed after the assassination of the prince.
 The second chronicle about Vsevolod the Big Nest continued up to 1193.
-The third which did glorify Vsevolod, was composed in 1212 by his son Yuri Vsevolodovich.
+The third part, which glorified Vsevolod, was composed in 1212 by his son Yuri Vsevolodovich.
 The Vladimir Chronicles borrowed from sources of the Southern Rus', especially from Pereiaslav, since Vladimir princes regarded the city as part of their patrimony.

 The compilation referred to various periods until 1305, but the years 898–922, 1263–1283 and 1288–1294 had been omitted for reasons of censorship, and quite likely under supervision of Dionysios, Metropolitan of Kyiv.
 The revision was done under great rush and another hand in the manuscript proves, that Laurentius' work was assisted by a second scribe whose hand can be found on the later added folios 157, 167, and on the verso side of folio 161.

-History of the manuscript
+The text of the Suzdal'–Vladimirian Chronicle shows strong similarities with that of the Kievan Chronicle found in the Hypatian Codex, but also some remarkable differences.
+Jaroslaw Pelenski (1988) made the following comparison (italics by Pelenski):

+Pelenski observed that the Kievan Chronicle framed Andrey's actions as improper and illegal, whereas the Suzdal'–Vladimirian Chronicle omitted any such references.
+This is in line with how the Kievan is generally ambivalent or openly critical of Andrey's reign, whilst the Suzdal'–Vladimirian is positive and complimentary of his actions.

+Provenance

-The manuscript was acquired by the famous Count Musin-Pushkin in 1792 and subsequently presented to the Russian National Library in St Petersburg (Ms. F.п.IV.2).
+The manuscript was acquired by the famous Count Musin-Pushkin in 1792 and subsequently presented to the Russian National Library in St Petersburg.